How to Upload Files to Dropbox Without an Account

 Manage file requests from the dashboard

-To close a request when you've received everything you need, click the three-dot menu (...) next to the request and select "Close".
-You can't delete a file request, but closing it disables the upload link.
+To close a request when you've received everything, click the three-dot menu (...) next to the request and select "Close".
+You can't delete a File Request, only close it.
+Closing disables the upload link.
 Closed requests remain visible under the "Closed" tab.

 Method 3: Share a Dropbox Folder